Chapter 8. Office of the Director

 Article 3.
 Security Deposit Requirements

-(a) At the discretion of the Manager, the workers' compensation liabilities of a self-insurer may be assumed and guaranteed in whole or part by any other legal entity or person.
+(a) At the discretion of the Chief, the Workers' Compensation liabilities of a public, a private individual, subsidiary, or affiliate self-insurer may be assumed and guaranteed in whole or part by any other legal entity or person.

-(d) A corporate guarantor shall provide a Board of Directors resolution which authorizes the assumption and guarantee of the liabilities of the affiliated or subsidiary company or public agency and the board resolution shall grant signature authority to the person or position title of the person signing the agreement.
+(d) A corporate guarantor shall provide a Board of Directors resolution which authorizes the Guaranty of Workers' Compensation Liabilities of the affiliated or subsidiary company or public agency.
+The board resolution shall grant signature authority to the person or position title of the person signing the Guaranty of Workers' Compensation Liabilities.

-Note 2: The Manager shall provide an acceptable model resolution to any party upon request.
-The current model assumption resolutions are contained in Plate E of the Appendix following the last Article of these Subchapter 2 regulations.
+NOTE 2: The Chief shall provide an acceptable model resolution to any party upon request.
+The current model assumption resolutions are contained in Plate E of the Appendix following Section 15463 of these regulations.

-(e) When a self insurer reincorporates, merges, or changes its identity, the surviving entity shall execute a new Agreement of Assumption and Guarantee of Liabilities and a new assumption resolution to cover the liabilities of the prior self insurer as part of the reapplication process to continue self insurance of workers' compensation liabilities.
+(e) In the event that a public self-insurer or individual private self-insurer reincorporates, merges, or changes its identity, the surviving entity shall execute a new Guaranty of Workers' Compensation Liabilities and a new assumption resolution to cover the liabilities of the prior self-insurer as part of the reapplication process to continue self-insurance of workers' compensation liabilities.

-(f) A foreign entity (i.e. outside the United States) may execute a parental Agreement of Assumption and Guarantee of Liabilities for a subsidiary or affiliate self insurer provided such foreign entity:
+(f) A foreign entity (i.e. outside the United States) may execute a parental Guaranty of Workers' Compensation Liabilities for a subsidiary or affiliate self-insurer provided such foreign entity:

-(1) executes in the English language the Agreement of Assumption and Guarantee of Liabilities and the assumption resolution; and
+(1) executes in the English language the Guaranty of Workers' Compensation Liabilities and the assumption resolution; and

-(2) includes a statement in the Agreement of Assumption and Guarantee of Liabilities that, in the event of the Director's need to enforce the Agreement of Assumption executed by the foreign entity on behalf of a self-insured subsidiary or subsidiaries, the foreign entity will:
+(2) includes a statement in the Guaranty of Workers' Compensation Liabilities that, in the event of the Director's need to enforce the Guaranty of Workers' Compensation Liabilities executed by the foreign entity on behalf of a self-insured subsidiary or subsidiaries, the foreign entity will:

-(A) become subject to the jurisdiction of California courts and administration agencies; and
+(A) become subject to the jurisdiction of California courts and administrative agencies; and

 (B) become controlled by California law in the resolution of any dispute under the assumption and guarantee agreement.

-(g) Execution of an agreement of assumption and guarantee of liabilities shall not reduce the amount of security deposit required to be posted by any self insurer as set forth in Section 15210 and 15210.1.
+(g) Execution of Guaranty of Workers' Compensation Liabilities shall not reduce the amount of security deposit required to be posted by any self-insurer as set forth in Sections 15210 and 15210.1.

 HISTORY